HR excellence in research

 Since 2016, we have continued to review our progress against our four-year action plan.
 We reported on our activities for a six-year evaluation by Vitae and compiled a revised action plan for the remaining two years.

-We undertook our 8-year internal self-assessment in 2018 for external evaluation by Vitae.
+We undertook our 8-year internal self-assessment in 2018 for external evaluation by Vitae and have recently undertaken our 10-year review, again successfully retaining our award.
 Download our documents and find out more.